**Make sure to see the video at the end of this article for over 100 pink decorating inspirational images.

 Pink looks very good with gray, beige, black, and white.

-For a unique twist of a pink room, consider using several different shades of pink together to create an interesting, fun, and unique color combination.
+For a unique twist of a pink room, consider using several different shades of pink together to create an interesting and fun color combination.

 You can use a pinky white with a bold light pink and a hot pink together to create a distinctive and special adult pink color scheme that others have never seen before.